Free delivery for purchases over 50 EUR

 Low consumption promotes social equality and nurtures a sense of community.
 Intending to avoid waste, we are more likely to think about what we could do with things we no longer need that still work well or clothes that look good enough to wear.
 You might decide to donate them to the needy or, for example, swap them with others – all of which will encourage you to take care of the environment and think more often about others.

-The Zero waste philosophy supports the local circular economy and creates new jobs.
+The Zero Waste philosophy supports the local circular economy and creates new jobs.
 Reducing, reusing, and recycling creates about ten times more jobs than simply throwing them away.
 While this is not yet widely visible in our country, we are gradually seeing the emergence of various sharing platforms, which certainly need workers.
 So there is a double benefit: instead of buying all the items or vehicles, for example, people can simply borrow them, thus stimulating local businesses and supporting job creation.

 The less plastic packaging you use, the less likely it is to come into contact with your food or skin.
 That means you’ll be much less exposed to BPA, which can interfere with our endocrine system – and symptoms can manifest themselves in a variety of ways.
 Moreover, products (especially those for personal hygiene and body care) that come in plastic-free packaging are, in many cases, far more natural.
 And this means that your body will also be less affected by chemicals.